brybarrett/Harry-Yates/README.md

 A Frontend Developer with expertise in JavaScript, TypeScript, and React.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 0.17°C, right now a light drizzle is gently misting the surroundings.
+Based in Stockholm, where the temperature is 0.08°C, right now you can see patterns of broken clouds.
 <!-- WEATHER_END -->

 <p align="left">